LOVELAND SKI AREA SNOWCAT TOURS

 How long is the snowcat tour?

-Guests will be required to meet in the Lower Ridge View Room at Loveland Basin fully geared up and ready to go at 8:00am for introductions, avalanche transceiver instructions, and a safety discussion.
+Guests will be required to meet in the Lower Ridge View Room at Loveland Basin fully geared up and ready to go at 8:00am for check-in, introductions, avalanche transceiver instructions, and a safety discussion.
 The group will go up Chet’s Dream at 8:30am and head over to Lift 8 via Lift 4.
-Guests can expect to be making their first lap around 9:30am and then return to the ski area around 3:30pm.
+Lift tickets are included in your purchase.
+Guests can expect to be making their first lap in Dry Gulch around 9:30am and then return to the ski area around 3:30pm.

 Any guest that is not present and ready to go by the time the group leaves for Chet’s Dream will not be permitted to participate and will not receive a refund.